Breaking the spell of Gaussianity: forecasting with higher order Fisher matrices: Frequentist and Bayesian Fisher matrix

-Now, when we do forecasts, we generate mock data with variance given by $C$ and mean given by $\mu$.
-If we evaluate the average FM for many mock data, then we obtain so that Then in doing a forecast we in general identify the two FMs, or rather we can say that the generation of mock data implements the frequentist approach.
+Then in doing a forecast we in general identify the two FMs, or rather we can say that the generation of mock data implements the frequentist approach.
 Analysing real data, however, one should use the Bayesian FM, because this is the approximation to the posterior.